seasonedcc/remix-forms/README.md

 For documentation about Remix Forms, please visit [remix-forms.seasoned.cc](https://remix-forms.seasoned.cc).

-Also, please [join Remix's community on Discord](https://rmx.as/discord).
+Also, please [join Remix-forms' community on Discord](https://discord.gg/2eahPMwxb8).
 We'll be there to provide you support on Remix Forms.

 ## Development